+Dispute Resolution

-Dispute Resolution.
-Should VDHP object within a reasonable period to any specifications or actions covered by this Programmatic Agreement, the Agency shall consult further with VDHP to seek resolution.
+Should SHPO object within a reasonable period to any specifications or actions covered by this Programmatic Agreement, the Agency shall consult further with SHPO to seek resolution.
 If the Agency determines that the objection cannot be resolved, the Agency shall forward all documentation relevant to the dispute to the Council.
-Within forty-five (45) calendar days after receipt of all pertinent documentation, the Council will provide the Agency with recommendations or comment in accordance with 36 CFR 800.7(c).
-The Agency will take into account the Council's recommendations or formal comments in reaching a final decision regarding the dispute.
-Any Council comment provided to the Agency in response to such a request will be taken into account by the Agency with reference to the subject of the dispute.
+Within forty-five (45) calendar days after receipt of all pertinent documentation, the Council will provide the Agency with recommendations or comments in accordance with 36 CFR § 800.7(c).
+The Agency will consider the Council's recommendations or formal comments to reach a final decision regarding the dispute.
+Any Council comment provided to the Agency in response to such a request will be considered by the Agency with reference to the subject of the dispute.
 Any recommendation or comment provided by the Council will be interpreted to relate only to the subject of the dispute, and the responsibility of the Agency to carry out all actions under this agreement that are not the subject of the dispute will remain unchanged.

-Training Workshops/Webinars.
+Training Workshops/Webinars

 VDHP shall conduct program specific training workshops/webinars for qualified professionals in collaboration with the Agency.
 Participation, in person or through webinars, at one of these trainings will be mandatory for qualified professionals working under this Programmatic Agreement for the first time.
-Interim workshops will be provided in person or through webinars as determined by the Agency and SHPO.
+Interim workshops will be provided in person or through webinars as determined by the Agency and the SHPO.

-A CDBG Section 106 Project Review Manual with performance evaluation criteria and samples of adequate documentation for determinations of eligibility and effect shall be prepared by VDHP in consultation with the Agency.
-Upon written request from the Agency, VDHP will provide training to assist Agency staff and Recipients to understand the technical requirements of the Programmatic Agreement.
+A CDBG Section 106 Project Review Manual with performance evaluation criteria and samples of adequate documentation for determinations of eligibility and effect shall be prepared by the SHPO in consultation with the Agency.
+Upon written request from the Agency, VDHP will provide training to assist Agency staff and Recipients to understand the technical requirements of this Agreement.

+Monitoring

-Monitoring.
-VDHP and the Council may monitor any activities carried out pursuant to this Agreement.
-The Agency will cooperate with VDHP and Council should they request to monitor or to review project files for activities at specific project sites.
+The SHPO and the Council may monitor any activities carried out pursuant to this Agreement.
+The Agency will cooperate with the SHPO and Council should they request to monitor or to review project files for activities at specific project sites.

+Reporting Requirements

-Reporting Requirements.
-The Agency shall provide VDHP with an Annual Report at the end of the federal fiscal year summarizing all projects reviewed under this Programmatic Agreement, and shall schedule a meeting with VDHP to discuss the Report by November 1st and report to be submitted to VDHP for review by December 1st.
+The Agency shall provide the SHPO with an Annual Report at the end of the federal fiscal year summarizing all projects reviewed under this Programmatic Agreement, and shall schedule a meeting with the SHPO to discuss the Report by November 1st and report to be submitted to the SHPO for review by December 1st.
 This Annual Report shall include:

-a list of projects, categorized by name, town, exempt status, whether or not a historic property was involved, determination of effect, and whether an archaeologist or architectural historian (or both) was contracted to carry out reviews under the terms of this Programmatic Agreement;
+List of projects, categorized by name, town, exempt status, whether a historic property was involved, determination of effect, and whether an archaeologist or architectural historian (or both) was contracted to carry out reviews under the terms of this Agreement;

-the number of properties added to the Vermont Architectural Resource Inventory Form (VARI) and the Vermont Archaeological Inventory (VAI);
+The number of properties added to the Vermont Architectural Resource Inventory (VARI) and the Vermont Archaeological Inventory (VAI);

-a summary of mitigation measures undertaken, including the use of Standard Mitigation Measures Agreements;
+A summary of mitigation measures undertaken, including the use of Standard Mitigation Measures Agreements;

-list of projects for which Memorandums of Agreement have been executed, and the status of those projects;
+List of projects for which Memorandums of Agreement have been executed, and the status of those projects;

-a summary of archaeological activities conducted under the program;
+A summary of archaeological activities conducted under the program;

-a summary of staff and consultant training(s) held;
+A summary of training(s) and webinar(s) held and proposed;

-staff and consultant training(s) proposed;

-documentation for inclusion/removal in the CDBG Section 106 Project Review Manual;
+Documentation for inclusion/removal in the CDBG Section 106 Project Review Manual; and

-the views of the Agency regarding the effectiveness of the Programmatic Agreement.; and

-suggestions for additional actions that could be considered for inclusion in the Exempt Activities list.
+Suggestions for edits to this Agreement, including to the Exempt Activities list and standard mitigation measures.

 The signatories to the Programmatic Agreement shall review this information to determine what, if any, amendments are necessary.
-Any VARI and VAI forms, archaeological study reports, or other documentation not previously submitted to VDHP during the year should be enclosed with the Annual Report when it is submitted to VDHP.
+Any VARI and VAI forms, archaeological study reports, or other documentation not previously submitted to VDHP during the year should be enclosed with the Annual Report when it is submitted.